FIT2082/28809033_RESEARCH_NOTEBOOK/week_7.md

 ## Eddystone Beacon Protocol
 After much playing around with advertising packets it meant that I was developing my own protocol for the transmission of the data.
+However it'd be much easier to use an existing protocol to make the app and transmitter follow a standard protocol for extensibility in the future.

+Eddystone is described by Google as a tool to "give your users better location and proximity experiences by providing a strong context signal for their devices in the form of Bluetooth low energy (BLE) beacons with Eddystone, the open beacon format from Google."
+[Google EddyStone Beacon](https://developers.google.com/beacons/)

 ## Raspberry PI Advertise Mode
 The raspberry PI advertising mode is a configuration of the bluetooth low energy adapter in which Raspberry PI cannot connect to other clients.
 It can only broadcast information to nearby device without feedback.